 First, check the gas cap and make sure it is on tight.
 Read the fault codes if the light doesn’t reset within two to three days.

 How to Reset Check Engine Light on a Chevy?

 Follow the instructions below to learn how to read and reset the Chevrolet service engine light codes.
 For this procedure, you will need an OBD-II scanner.
 After completing all necessary repairs, you should only reset the check engine light and codes.

 - Locate the diagnostic port under the dashboard of your Chevrolet on the driver’s side.
 This is a 16-pin port on all 1996 and newer Chevrolet vehicles have this port.
 Plug in your OBD2 scanner or Bluetooth adapter into the port.

-- Turn the ignition ON, and key in position II.
+- Turn the ignition ON and key in position II.
 All Chevrolet dashboard lights will turn on but do not start the engine.
-If your Chevrolet has a Start/Stop button, you must press the START button without pressing the brakes.
+If your Chevrolet has a Start/Stop button, press the START button without pressing the brakes.

 - Allow your OBD2 scanner to turn on and connect to your Chevrolet Engine Control Unit (ECU).
 This step can take up to one minute.